pjhoughton/HomeLab/README.md

   - XO (Xen Orchestrator)
-    - Build a base VM either ubunto or Debian
+    - Build a base VM either ubuntu or Debian
     - install  prerequisites git and oppenssl
-    - Use XenOrchestrorInstallerUpfster script to deploy Xen Orchestrtor.
+    - Use XenOrchestrorInstallerUpfster script to deploy Xen Orchestrator.

 commands